tetsuo/tetsuo.github.io/articles/fp-denotational.md

 fib n = fib (n-1) + fib (n-2)
 ```

-What we have in here consists of _equations_, each of which establishes an equality between the left and right hand sides of the equal sign.
-Each case expects some input integer to conform to a given pattern, `0`, `1` or `n` and outputs a Fibonacci number. `fib n` runs recursively until the base case is reached and a sum is returned.
+This defines `fib` as a function that takes an integer `n` and returns the nth Fibonacci number.
+Each case acts like an equation, defining the relationship between input and output. `fib n` runs recursively until the base case is reached and a sum is returned.

-This view of a function is said to be [denotational](https://en.wikipedia.org/wiki/Denotational_semantics) since you are constructing _denotations_ (or meanings) to define it; in contrast to [operational](https://en.wikipedia.org/wiki/Operational_semantics), where a function is seen as a sequence of _operations_ in time.
+This view of a function is called [denotational](https://en.wikipedia.org/wiki/Denotational_semantics).
+We define its "meaning" by establishing relationships between inputs and outputs.
+This contrasts with [operational semantics](https://en.wikipedia.org/wiki/Operational_semantics), where functions are seen as sequences of _operations_ executed over time.

-> In FP, we understand the "true meaning" of a program, because we know the mathematical object it denotes.
-The mathematical objects for the Haskell programs `fib 1`, `1`, `5-4`, and `fib (2-1) + fib (2-2)` can be represented by the integer 1.
-We say that all those programs _denote_ the integer 1.
+Each expression can be understood based on its mathematical equivalent.
+For example, `fib 1` and `5-4` both represent the integer 1 in the program.
+We say they _denote_ the same value.

-Similarly, `fib 0`, `fib 1` and `fib 42`, what they all have in common is that they all denote Fibonacci numbers: the meaning of the `fib n` expression is the n-th Fibonacci number, an element of the Fibonacci sequence.
+>> The collection of such mathematical objects is called the **semantic domain**.
+Broadly speaking, denotational semantics is concerned with finding domains that represent what programs do; it aims to provide a mathematical foundation for understanding program behavior.

-The collection of such mathematical objects is called the **semantic domain**.
-Broadly speaking, denotational semantics is concerned with finding domains that represent what programs do.
+## The role of pure functions

-# Referential transparency
+Here, the meaning of `fib 2` is derived from the meanings of `fib 1` and `fib 0`.
+This **compositional** property is foundational for building formal proofs of program correctness within denotational semantics.

-Denotational semantics is **compositional**. `fib 2` depends on the meaning of its constituents, `fib 1` and `fib 0`.
-To achieve compositionality, an expression must be [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency) meaning that it can be replaced with its corresponding value without changing the program's behavior.
+To ensure compositionality, an expression must be [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency), meaning it can be substituted with its equivalent value without altering the program's outcome.

-**Example**: A function that adds two numbers is referentially transparent, but a function that divides a number by another is not, simply because the divisor can be zero and division by zero is undefined.
-In a lot of languages (including Haskell) division by zero throws an exception (a side-effect) since _division_ is a [partial function](https://en.wikipedia.org/wiki/Partial_function).
+For instance, a function adding two numbers is referentially transparent.
+In contrast, a function that divides a number by another is not, because the divisor can be zero and division by zero is undefined.

 ```haskell
 > 10 `div` 2